Meridian Mall: Mid 2000s-2020s

 On June 23, 2020, JCPenney announced that it would be closing as part of a plan to close thirteen stores nationwide after filing for Chapter 11 bankruptcy.
 However, JCPenney cancelled the store's closing in early July.
 Bed Bath & Beyond closed in 2023 after filing for bankruptcy.
 In March 2024, Schuler Books' owners confirmed they would be relocating into the former Bed Bath & Beyond location.

-In February 2025, Ashley HomeStore announced that a location would be opened in May in the former Yonkers location.
+In February 2025, Ashley HomeStore announced that a location would be opened in May in the former Younkers location.
+It opened on November 8, 2025.

 On May 30, 2025, the mall experienced a shooting in the parking lot outside of Dick's Sporting Goods in which 2 people sustained gunshot wounds.
 The suspect was arrested later on May 30 and was arraigned June 1 on counts of assault with intent to murder, carrying a concealed weapon and felony firearm.
 The suspect, a 19 year old woman has her bond set at 1 Million dollars according to the Ingham County District Court.